aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/save-3d-scenes/_index.md

 - load 3d model java
 schemas:
 - type: TechArticle
-  headline: convert 3d file java – Save 3D Scenes with Aspose.3D
+  headline: Save 3D Scenes in Java with Aspose.3D – Convert 3D Files Efficiently
   description: Learn how to convert 3d file java using Aspose.3D for Java – save scenes
     in multiple formats quickly and easily with step‑by‑step code examples.
   dateModified: '2026-05-29'
   author: Aspose
 - type: HowTo
-  name: convert 3d file java – Save 3D Scenes with Aspose.3D
+  name: Save 3D Scenes in Java with Aspose.3D – Convert 3D Files Efficiently
   description: Learn how to convert 3d file java using Aspose.3D for Java – save scenes
     in multiple formats quickly and easily with step‑by‑step code examples.
   steps: